 The Company operates as one operating segment.
 Operating segments are defined as components of an enterprise for which separate financial information is regularly evaluated by the Company's chief operating decision maker, or decision-making group, in deciding how to allocate resources and assess performance.
 The Company has determined that its chief operating decision maker is its President and Chief Executive Officer.
-The Company's chief operating decision maker reviews the Company's financial information on a consolidated basis for purposes of allocating resources and assessing financial performance.
+The Company's chief operating decision maker is for purposes of allocating resources and assessing financial performance.
 Since the Company operates as one operating segment, all required financial segment information can be found in these consolidated financial statements.

-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Amounts in thousands, except per share amounts) (Unaudited)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Amounts in thousands, except per share amounts)